top of page

 In my main line of work, I study metacognitive reasoning about confidence: the way we signal to ourselves that something seems trustworthy.
 Here's an article I wrote about how confidence impacts learning, and here's a shorter blog post on the same topic.
 I also have a line of research on children's social reasoning, including how children learn to collaborate with others.

-I am currently a postdoctoral fellow at the University of British Columbia and Kwantlen Polytechnic University.
-I recently completed a SSHRC Postdoctoral Fellowship at the University of California, Berkeley, and I completed my PhD at the University of British Columbia.
+I am an Assistant Professor at Algoma University in Brampton.
+I completed a SSHRC Postdoctoral Fellowship at the University of California, Berkeley, postdoctoral positions at the University of British Columbia and Kwantlen Polytechnic University, and I completed my PhD at the University of British Columbia.
 Here's a precis of my dissertation.
 I also hold an MASc and a BA from the University of Waterloo.

 I also work with businesses and organizations by contributing scientific insights about child development, learning, and research design.
 I am passionate about working with clients using science-based practices and cutting-edge research findings.
 Please email me for more information.